Sharp convergence rates for Langevin dynamics in the nonconvex setting

 \item The function has a stationary point at zero:

 \item The function is strongly convex outside of a ball; that is, there exist constants $m,R>0$ such that for all $x,y \in \mathbb{R}^d$ with $\lVert x-y \rVert_2 > R$, we have:

 \end{enumerate} Finally we define the condition number as $\kappa : = L/m$.
-Observe that Assumption \ref{ass:globalminima} is imposed without loss of generality, because we can always find a local minimum in polynomial time and shift the coordinate system so that the local minimum of $U$ is at zero.
+Observe that Assumption \ref{ass:globalminima} is imposed without loss of generality, because we can always find a stationary point in polynomial time and shift the coordinate system so that this stationary point of $U$ is at zero.
 These conditions are similar to the assumptions made by \citet{reflectioneberle}.
-Note that crucially Assumption \ref{ass:strongconvexity} is \emph{strictly stronger} than the assumption made in recent papers by \citet{raginsky2017non} and \citet{zhang2017hitting}.
-To see this observe that these papers only require Assumption \ref{ass:strongconvexity} to hold for a fixed $y=0$, while we require this to hold for all $y\in \mathbb{R}^d$.
-One can also think of the difference between these two conditions as being analogous to the difference between strong convexity (outside a ball) and one-point strong convexity (outside a ball).
+Note that crucially Assumption \ref{ass:strongconvexity} is \emph{strictly stronger} than the assumption made in recent papers by \citet{durmus2017nonasymptotic}, \citet{raginsky2017non} and \citet{zhang2017hitting}.
+To see this observe that these papers only require Assumption \ref{ass:strongconvexity} to hold for a fixed $y=0$, while we require this condition to hold for all $y\in \mathbb{R}^d$.
+One can also think of the difference between these two conditions as being analogous to the difference between strong convexity (outside a ball) and one-point strong convexity (outside a ball). \end{subsection}